Perirectal abscess

 A person should see a doctor if an anorectal abscess is suspected.
 Treatment is needed to prevent worsening of the infection and serious illness.

-• If the doctor gave you a prescription medicine for pain, take it as prescribed.
+• If the doctor gave your child prescription medicine for pain, give it as prescribed.

-• If you are not taking a prescription pain medicine, ask your doctor if you can take an over-the-counter medicine.
+• If your child is not taking a prescription pain medicine, ask your doctor if your child can take an over-the-counter medicine.

-• Use stool softeners as directed.
+• Have your child use stool softeners as directed.

 Perirectal abscess in children: When to call